 - how this start-up journey is going right now

-[00:00:00] Michaela: Hello and welcome to the software engineering unlocked podcast.
+[00:00:00] Michaela: Hello and welcome to The Software Engineering Unlocked Podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Harshit Chitalia.
-But before I start, let me tell you about my latest project.
-Awesome co reviews.com.
-Yeah, all my work on contributes has now its dedicated home at awesomecodereviews.com.
+But before I start, let me tell you about my latest project, awesomecodereviews.com.
+Yeah, all my work on contributes has now its dedicated home.

-You will find articles.
-About code best practices, code checklists news about the latest research on code reviews and of course workshops and courses that I offer around this topic.
-So please hop over to awesomecodereviews.com and check out my latest work.
+At awesomecodereviews.com, you will find articles about code review best practices, code review checklists, news about the latest research on code reviews, and of course workshops and courses that I offer around this topic.
+So, please hop over to awesomecodereviews.com and check out my latest work.

-But now back to Harshit, Harshit is the co-founder and CTO of Tromzo and he's on today to share his knowledge on how to make security easier for developers.
-Before starting Tromzo Harshit spent eight years as director of engineering and Juniper networks where he experienced firsthand, how frustrating security can be for developers.
-So I'm super, super thrilled to have harsh here with me today.
+But now, back to Harshit.
+Harshit is the co-founder and CTO of Tromzo.
+And he's on today to share his knowledge on how to make security easier for developers.
+Before starting Tromzo, Harshit spent eight years as director of engineering at Juniper Networks where he experienced first-hand how frustrating security can be for developers.
+So I'm super, super thrilled to have Harshit here with me today.

 Harshit, welcome to the show.

 [00:01:04] Harshit: Thank you for having me.
 I'm really excited.

 [00:01:08] Michaela: Yeah, I'm really happy that you're here.
 So, Harshit, what makes it hard for developers or frustrating for developers if you think about security?

 [00:01:18] Harshit: I think, there are several aspects to it.
 I mean, if I think I've had, I, myself, have been a developer for a very long time before I jumped the, to the management train and, you know, started taking up more leadership positions.
 And being a developer is like wearing multiple hats, right?